 Review these important guidelines to ensure the Data Compliance API correctly finds and deletes user data.

 To successfully remove a user’s data using the Data Compliance API, the system must first locate the user by matching their email address.
-This process only works when the email is saved in a variable named exactly email
+This process only works when the email is saved in a variable named exactly email, and that variable is either a global variable or a metavariable.
+Custom names like account_email or user_email will not be recognized by the API.

 Autocapture variables are not supported.
-While it’s possible to pass email values into a conversation using metafields, these only work if they result in a global or metavariable explicitly named email
+While it’s possible to pass email values into a conversation using metafields, these only work if they result in a global or metavariable explicitly named email.

-validation.
+The most reliable way to meet this requirement is by using a Capture Block with @ Email validation.
 This ensures the email address is stored in the correct place and formatted properly, making it eligible for detection during the deletion process.

-, and stored as a global variable or metavariable.
+Yes — if the email is passed using metafields or other backend methods, it must be saved into a variable named exactly email, and stored as a global variable or metavariable.
 The Data Compliance API does not search raw metadata — it only looks for specific variable names in supported storage locations.

 Yes!
 As an alternative, developers can skip the email matching requirement altogether by using the chatter ID in their deletion request.
 This directly identifies the user without relying on any email field.